 - diluted juice

 - drinks that contain electrolytes, such as sports drinks

 Probiotics are the beneficial bacteria that live in the gut.
-They may be a helpful treatment for children with diarrhea, but more studies in adults are needed.
+They may be helpful in reducing IBS symptoms and preventing diarrhea when taking antibiotics.

-While foods that are high in insoluble fiber can worsen diarrhea, foods that contain soluble fiber can help promote more formed stools.
+While foods high in insoluble fiber can worsen diarrhea, foods containing soluble fiber

 Soluble fibers attract water during digestion and form gels.
 This reduces excess water content in stools.
 Lentils, barley, and oat bran are high in soluble fiber.

 Psyllium is a soluble fiber that is common in many fiber supplements.

 Oily, high fat foods, spicy chili peppers, and artificial sweeteners can all disrupt the digestive system and cause diarrhea.
 In people with intolerances, gluten and lactose may also cause diarrhea.

 Keeping a food and symptom diary can help people to assess what foods are causing their diarrhea.
 They can then reduce the intake of these foods or eliminate them from their diet entirely.

 There are many home remedies and over-the-counter medications that can reduce symptoms.
 If a person has diarrhea for 2 days or more, has blood in their stool, or feels severe stomach pain, they should contact a doctor immediately.